What to Wear for Newborn Photos

 Baby Lawson

-Wrapped in the softest, fuzzy beige swaddle you’ll ever find taking a nap on a clean white backdrop, little Lawson couldn’t possibly be any cuter!
+Wrapped in the softest, fuzzy beige swaddle from my Client Closet and taking a nap on a clean white backdrop, little Lawson couldn’t possibly be any cuter!

 a baby boy wrapped in a beige fuzzy swaddle sleeping on a white backdrop with his hands tucked up against his cheeks during a newborn photo session